ErikKalkoken/www-0-cal-net/howto/onboarding.md

 Same Great Taste is offering a set of IT services to our members and friends including a secure Discord server, a secure Teamspeak server and web apps.

 To use our IT services you first need to register your main character on a secure website called **RABIS Auth** and complete the onboarding process.
-After that you get roles on all our IT services (e.g. Discord, Teamspeak) and access to our apps (e.g. to request blue standing for your characters).
+After that you get roles on all our IT services (e.g. Discord, Mumble) and access to our apps (e.g. to request blue standing for your characters).

 This page provides you a step-by-step instructions on how to connect to our IT services for the first time.